 One funny thing about my struggle in life is as I am about to give up, there comes a drop of water on my tongue from no where, reviving me up back on my feet… #VinzSuccessStories

 Vinz’s poems are compositions written in verse or stanza decorating and painting its ink by the use of imagery, metaphor and significant meter.

-Poetry has become a part of me, a passion and a desire.
+Poetry has become a part of me, a language, a passion and a desire.
 It is an element that gets me going on while I face the beauty and ugly times of life.

 You can forget me but don’t forget this very great quote of mine “for every foreign item is local in its home town hence originality is yours to pick!!” – Onyeche Vincent Onyekachukwu.